awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 ------

-**Recommended use**: Useful when you want to target instances by specifying multiple tag *keys* \(without their values\) rather than just one tag\-key or a tag key\-value pair\.
+**Recommended use**: Useful when you want to target nodes by specifying multiple tag *keys* \(without their values\) rather than just one tag\-key or a tag key\-value pair\.

 **Quotas:** You can specify up to five tag\-keys total for each target\.
-If you specify more than one tag key, an instance must be tagged with *all* the tag keys you specify to be included in the target group\.
+If you specify more than one tag key, a node must be tagged with *all* the tag keys you specify to be included in the target group\.

 ## Example 4: Register targets using a resource group name<a name="mw-target-example-4"></a>